-Rising from the roots of The Great Rift Valley, Mount Longonot is beautiful and amazing inactive volcano that stands as backdrop to area of Lake Naivasha, a very beautiful landscape.
-It has and height of 2776 above the sea level, so climber the mountain dives the hiker and interesting and inspiring challenge.
-It is the one of the best locations in Kenya for getting magnificent and best views.
+Rising from the roots of The Great Rift Valley, Mount Longonot is a beautiful and amazing inactive volcano that stands as a backdrop to the area of Lake Naivasha, a very beautiful landscape.
+It has and height of 2776 above sea level, so climber the mountain dives the hiker and interesting and inspiring challenge.
+It is one of the best locations in Kenya for getting magnificent and best views.
 Mount Longonot climbing is one of the popular activities when visiting Kenya.

 When visiting the mountain remember to carry those hiking boots, but don’t also forget the sunscreen, well it is not that expensive to visit the Kenya’s less visited conservancy parks and explore this dormant volcanic structure.
 The aim or goal of every climber is to reach the rim of Mt Longonot.
 To culminate your visit to the mountain, a beautiful optional boat ride awaits you in the nearby Lake Naivasha.

-The protected wildlife areas in Kenya includes the Kenya national reserves and national parks.
-In Kenya there are 54 existing national parks, and numerous private sanctuaries and conservancies right across the country.
+The protected wildlife areas in Kenya include the Kenya national reserves and national parks.
+In Kenya, there are 54 existing national parks, and numerous private sanctuaries and conservancies right across the country.
 The national parks in Kenya are known worldwide for the famous African safari.
-It is no wonder that Kenya is the most popular destination for many visitors who wants the real vacation in an African style.
-Mt Longonot is administered by Kenya Wildlife Services, and is one of the best locations for the hikers.
+It is no wonder that Kenya is the most popular destination for many visitors who wants a real vacation in an African style.
+Mt Longonot is administered by Kenya Wildlife Services and is one of the best locations for hikers.